 Originally I did not intend to seek out rock climbing for toning my body.
 I started climbing because it was fun.
 I enjoyed climbing up a route and I found it gratifying when I completed a challenging move.
 Climbing was something I could do regardless of my age and gender.
 When I started climbing I have little upper body strength.
 I struggled to even do one pull up.

-Being a woman was my total advantage for rock climbing.
+Being a woman was my total advantage of rock climbing.
 Because my upper body strength was minimal, I found an efficient way to climb.
 I used my legs and core to do the heavy lifting and maneuver from one position to another.
 My arms are for balance and pressing or pulling myself up.

 My triceps and biceps become toned as well.
 My overall upper body strength improved tremendously.
-Although I can barely lift 15 to 20 pounds conventionally but I can pull myself (which is much more than 15 to 20 pounds) up a rock.
+Although I can barely lift 15 to 20 pounds conventionally, I can pull myself (which is much more than 15 to 20 pounds) up a rock.
 It is also fun so I do not even think it is an exercise.

 THE WHY FACTOR

-Why do I want tone my body?
+Why do I want to tone my body?

 I want to feel good about myself as I am growing older.
 I want to feel young and energetic.
 I like to stay active and keep up with my children.
-I want to be able to eat anything and not feel guilty afterwards.
+I want to be able to eat anything and not feel guilty afterward.
 These reasons inspire me to seek out exercises that I enjoy to continuously keep me in shape.